iifl-logo

 Homesfy Realty Ltd Share Price Auditors Report

-To the Members of Homesfy Realty Limited
+the Members of

-(Erstwhile known as Homesfy Realty Private Limited/Craft Financial Advisors Private Limited) Report on the Audit of the Standalone financial statements
+(Erstwhile known as Homesfy Realty Private Limited/ Craft Financial Advisors Private Limited) Report on the Audit of the Standalone financial statements

-We have audited the standalone financial statements of Homesfy Realty Limited ("the Company"), which comprise the balance sheet as at March 31st, 2023, the statement of profit and loss, statement of cash flows for the year then ended, and notes to the standalone financial statements, including a summary of the significant accounting policies and other explanatory information.
+We have audited the standalone financial statements of Homesfy Realty Limited ("the Company"), which comprise the balance sheet as at 31 March 2024, the statement of profit and loss, statement of cash flows for the year then ended, and notes to the standalone financial statements, including a summary of the significant accounting policies and other explanatory information.

 We conducted our audit in accordance with the Standards on Auditing (SAs) specified under Section 143(10) of the Act.
-Our responsibilities under those SAs are further described in the Auditors Responsibilities for the Audit of the Standalone financial statements Section of our report.
+Our responsibilities under those SAs are further described in the Auditors Responsibilities for the Audit of the Standalone financial statements section of our report.
 We are independent of the Company in accordance with the Code of Ethics issued by the Institute of Chartered Accountants of India together with the ethical requirements that are relevant to our audit of the standalone financial statements under the provisions of the Act and the Rules thereunder, and we have fulfilled our other ethical responsibilities in accordance with these requirements and the Code of Ethics.
-We believe that the audit evidence obtained by us is sufficient and appropriate to provide a basis for our opinion on the standalone financial statements.
+We believe that the audit evidence obtained by us is sufficient and appropriate to provide a basis for our qualified opinion on the standalone financial statements.

-1) We draw attention to Note 20 of the financial statements, relating to treatment of amortization of expenses incurred in relation to IPO as per the utilization of funds as per the management which has been disclosed as an exceptional item in the Statement of Profit and Loss.
+1) We draw attention to Note 22 of the financial statements, relating to treatment of amortization of expenses incurred in relation to IPO as per the utilization of funds as per the management which has been disclosed as an exceptional item in the Statement of Profit and Loss.
 Our opinion is not modified in respect of this matter.

-2) We draw attention to Note 2(c)(iii) of the financial statements, wherein the management based on its estimate has capitalized salary expenses incurred on development of new intangible assets.
+2) We draw attention to Note 2 (c) (iii) of the financial statements, wherein the management based on its estimate has capitalized salary expenses & Professional fees incurred on development of new intangible assets.
 Our opinion is not modified in respect of this matter.

 Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the standalone financial statements of the current period.
-These matters were addressed in the context of our audit of the standalone financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters and there is no any key audit matters which need to be reported.
+These matters were addressed in the context of our audit of the standalone financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters and there are no any key audit matters which need to be reported.

 The Companys management and Board of Directors are responsible for the other information.
 The other information comprises the information included in Management Discussion and Analysis, Boards Report including Annexures to Boards Report, Business Responsibility Report, Corporate Governance and Shareholders Information, but does not include the standalone financial statements and our auditors report thereon.
 The annual report is expected to be made available to us after the date of this auditors report.